addff/2310-CSP600/[F2]/NURUL HUMAIRA HANNANI BINTI SAEDIN/README.md

 your final product and importance

 1. Develop a comprehensive mobile application where different wedding organizers can list their services, packages, and prices based on their location.
+2. Implementing a filtering and sorting system, users can streamline their search by location, services, price, and ratings.
-2. Create an availability calendar for each wedding organizer, which shows booked and available dates.
+3. Create an availability calendar for each wedding organizer, which shows booked and available dates.
-3. Implement a robust chat/messaging system to facilitate direct communication between clients and wedding organizers.
+4. Implement a robust chat/messaging system to facilitate direct communication between clients and wedding organizers.